The Real Poop

 We believe that's a Flossosaurus in the background.

 Quest: Clicking through screen after screen of an online newspaper database to learn when the chinchilla fur-shearers walked off the job to protest stingy wages and itchy working conditions in 1898 Ecuador.
 No easy Google query for this esoteric historical tidbit.
-Some information exists - only behind a paywall, where microfiches of the newspapers yesteryear live online.
+Some information exists—only behind a paywall, where microfiches of the newspapers of yesteryear live online.